hinfeyg2/CustomerRecords/README.md

 * ###### Run the app
 ```$ python CustomerRecords.py```

-### Testing
+### Tests
-Testing is done with Python's [unittest](https://docs.python.org/3/library/unittest.html#module-unittest) testing framework for unit testing.
-Tests can be run with the following command :
+Testing is done with Python's [unittest](https://docs.python.org/3/library/unittest.html#module-unittest) testing framework.
+They can be run with the following command :
 ```$ python test.py```